 At the beginning of the trip, I met and sat next to a young man who happened to be a Buddhist.
-Now he didn’t look like the stereotypical Buddhist; no shaved head, no robe … just kinda look like I looked twenty-five years ago (except probably better looking).
+Now he didn’t look like the stereotypical Buddhist; no shaved head, no robe … just kinda look like I looked thirty years ago (except probably better looking).
 For miles we talked, ate and talked some more.

 Note: Coincidentally, I did meet two “typically looking Buddhists” the next morning a few hundred miles up the road after being left a train station; That’s different story for different day.

 One of topics of our conversation was his girlfriend – who lived with him in a Buddhist compound outside of San Diego.
 Over the last couple of months their relationship had declined.
 She would come home from work in a surely mood and stayed that way through the night.
 “What was wrong and what had he done to cause her malaise,” was his daily question.

 “What can I do to make you happy,” was the pretty much how every evening ended up.

 At wits end, my new Buddhist friend went to his monk for advice.